What is a BR Tax Code?

 BR stands for Basic Rate and means all your income from this source is taxed at 20%.

-The code is normally used temporarily until your employer has all of the necessary details to give you a correct tax code and apply the correct income tax deductions.
+The code is normally used temporarily until your employer and HMRC has all of the necessary details to give you a new tax code which ensures you pay the right amount of income tax.

-The BR code is not necessarily wrong, but needs to be checked to make sure you’re not overpaying income tax.
+The BR code is not necessarily wrong, but should be checked to make sure you’re not overpaying income tax.

 Why have I got a BR code?